jondashkyle/archive/entries/2019-02-25-misidentified/readme.md

-The other day I caught a screening of Wilm Wenders’ *Notebook On Cities And Clothes* at [Now Instant](https://now-instant.la)[^1].
-The film follows Yohji Yamamoto as he prepares for an upcoming show.
+The other day I caught a screening of Wilm Wenders’ *Notebook On Cities And Clothes* at [Now Instant](https://now-instant.la).
+The film follows Yohji Yamamoto as he prepares for an upcoming show and begins with Wilm commenting on image and identity.

-- Yohji
-- Wim Wenders
-- Notebook On Cities And Clothes
-- Image
-- etc

 [Notebook On Cities And Clothes](http://jkm-library.s3.amazonaws.com/blocks/Notebook%20On%20Cities%20And%20Clothes.mp4)